Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Proposed Approach

 Quantitatively assessing disentanglement is a challenging problem and several metrics have been proposed \citep{Higgins2016, Chen2018, Kim2018}.
-In practice, the degree of disentanglement achieved by a model is often evaluated based on subjective expectations stemming from domain knowledge, as noted in \cite{Vowels2019}.
-Furthermore, recent work has demonstrated that the actual degree of disentanglement achieved by a particular model might have less influence on the value of certain metrics than the randomness in the initialization of the model parameters \citep{Locatello2019}, casting doubt on their performance in quantifying disentanglement.
-Our proposed approach aims to achieve "one-way" disentanglement and is conceptually more akin to techniques that temper the influence of misspecified model components \citep{Carmona2020, Yu2022}.
+This difficulty can be partially attributed to the lack of a consistent definition of disentanglement \citep{Locatello2019}.
+In practice, the degree of disentanglement achieved by a model is often evaluated based on subjective expectations stemming from domain knowledge \citep{Vowels2019}.
+Our proposed approach aims to achieve ``one-way'' disentanglement and is conceptually more akin to techniques that temper the influence of misspecified model components \citep{Carmona2020, Yu2022}.
 Intuitively, variations in generative factors that are described by the known physics should not affect the data-driven subsets of the latent variables $\bm{z}_\mathrm{c}$ and $\bm{z}_\mathrm{y}$, while variations in generative factors not included in the known physics should still be preferentially captured by the physics-grounded subset of the latent variables.
 The degree to which this is achieved can be evaluated by comparing the amount of information captured by each subset $\bm{z}_\mathrm{x}$, $\bm{z}_\mathrm{c}$ and $\bm{z}_\mathrm{y}$ about a specified generative factor.
 When a subset of the latent variables is informative about a generative factor, it should be possible to train a regressor to predict the value of the generative factor from samples drawn from this subset of the latent variables.
 Based on this, we propose the following procedure to assess the amount of information about a given generative factor that is encoded in a subset of the latent variables for the trained model: